Modifying the ITRS Infrastructure Agent

-The Opsview Monitor agent comes with a set of default plugins to be able to monitor many aspects of your devices
+The ITRS Infrastructure Agent is the recommended monitoring agent to use.
+It comes with a set of default plugins to be able to monitor many aspects of your devices, and also supports adding custom plugins.

 Any files in this directory with the .cfg suffix will be read by Opsview.
 We use custom.cfg as an example.